 When a student is connected they are less likely to hurt themselves or others.
 Teachers who spend time connecting with their students and helping their students connect with each other ultimately buy back teaching time that would otherwise have to be spent on classroom management.
-Students in this type of environment are freed to learn.
+Students in this type of environment with supporting emotional education are free to learn.

 Rachel’s story, and all of our programs, are designed to promote a safe and connected culture; which leads to improved academic performance.

 Rachel’s Challenge helps schools become safer and more connected by providing an emotional catalyst in Rachel’s story, coupled with training and tools for processing, followed by purposeful actions that ultimately result in social emotional and academic learning.